 THE POWER OF ANALYSIS

-Cinema starts in the cave, passes through the early illustrated tomes and the fresco, dazzles in the richest stained glass, comes out on the canvas and crackles in the camp fire before filling the stage and bursting onto the film-house wall much larger than life.
+Cinema starts in the cave, passes through the shadow play and early illustrated tomes and the fresco, dazzles in the richest stained glass, comes out on the canvas and crackles in the camp fire before filling the stage and bursting onto the film-house wall much larger than life.
 It thrills the eye and mesmerises the mind.
 It’s been through pinhole, daguerreotype and calotype, and dry-plate, wet-plate, Kodacolor and celluloid, Cinerama and Cinemascope, Vistavision and Bitumen of Judea and the temples of Luxor!